SpeedyZ500/pytest-instructions/README.md

 `pytest` testing files must follow a specific naming scheme.
 They must be begin with `test_` or end with `_test`.
 The file extension for your test file should be `.py`, because it is a python file.
 For these instruction we have provided example test files, and a test file you can edit, to write your own tests, as well as starter code.

-> [!IMPORTANT]
-> The Test file must be separate from your code file.

 ## 3 Write a Positive Test

 ## 4 Write a Negative Test